GregoryAlexander77/Galaxie-Blog/README.md

 ## Documentation

-Galaxie Blog documentation can be found at https://www.gregoryalexander.com/blog/Galaxie-Blog.
-There are also many how-to articles on Gregory's Blog discussing how we implemented some of the logic.
+The Galaxie Blog documentation can be found on Gregory's Blog at https://www.gregoryalexander.com/blog/Galaxie-Blog.
+Gregory's Blog runs on the same codebase found here.
+Many how-to articles on Gregory's Blog discuss how we have implemented some of the logic.

 ## Installation